-NOTE: If you replace the main PCB with one used for other facsimile equipment, carry out this procedure and then customize the EEPROM (maintenance-mode function code 74 in Section 3.10).
+NOTE: If you replace the main PCB with one used for other facsimile equipment, carry out this procedure to initialize the EEPROM and then customize it (maintenance-mode function code 74 in Section 3.9).

-(1) Press the 0 and 1 keys (or the 9 and 1 keys according to your need) in this order in the initial stage of the maintenance mode.

-The "PARAMETER INIT" will appear on the LCD.

-(2) Upon completion of parameter initialization, the equipment returns to the initial stage of the maintenance mode.
+- (1) Press the 0 and 1 keys (or the 9 and 1 keys according to your need) in this order in the initial stage of the maintenance mode. - The "PARAMETER INIT" will appear on the LCD. - (2) Upon completion of parameter initialization, the equipment returns to the initial stage of the maintenance mode.